-- [ ] b.
-Certificate provides information about the quality of providers - [ ] c.
-Certificate is not linked to a specific provider, so parents can choose any provider - [x] d.
-Consumer education materials are provided on choosing child care - [x] e.
-Referrals provided to child care resource and referral agencies - [ ] f.
-Co-located resource and referral staff in eligibility offices - [x] g.
-Verbal communication at the time of the application - [x] h.
-Community outreach, workshops, or other in-person activities - [x] i.
+- a.
+Certificate provides information about the choice of providers - b.
+Certificate provides information about the quality of providers - c.
+Certificate is not linked to a specific provider, so parents can choose any provider - d.
+Consumer education materials on choosing child care - e.
+Referrals provided to child care resource and referral agencies - f.
+Co-located resource and referral staff in eligibility offices - g.
+Verbal communication at the time of the application - Implied the second seco - i.
 Other.
-Describe:

 Information is also available through the Division of Child Care website..
+Web Link: Division of Child Care a.
+Describe how parents have access to the full range of providers eligible to receive CCDF: